elmahio/documentation/docs/elmah-io-apps-chatgpt.md

 ![Install ChatGPT App](images/apps/chatgpt/chatgpt-install-v2.png)

 The app supports two hosting models for ChatGPT.
 You can either bring your own OpenAI API key or use a model hosted by us (available on the Enterprise plan).
-Both options currently support GPT-3.5-Turbo, GPT-4, and GPT-4o.
+Both options currently support GPT-3.5-Turbo, GPT-4, GPT-4o, and GPT-4o mini.

 To use OpenAI, select one of the models prefixed with 'OpenAI' and input your API key (<a href="https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key" target="_blank">Where do I find my OpenAI API Key?</a>).